Looking for a comeback, Zynga embraces austerity and FarmVille

 The company also holds periodic panel discussions with its most loyal fans to solicit suggestions for new features.

-Linda Zoccoli, a retired day-care business owner in Moraga, California, suggested at a session in March that water was too scarce a commodity in FarmVille 2.
+Linda Zoccolli, a retired daycare business owner in Moraga, California, suggested at a session in March that water was too scarce a commodity in FarmVille 2.
 Weeks later, she noticed the game began to feature periodic rainfall.

 She has spent three hours almost daily for the past eight months tending her plot but hasn't found it repetitive.